huaweicloud/terraform-provider-huaweicloud/docs/resources/cbr_vault.md

   characters, which may consist of letters, digits, underscores(_) and hyphens (-).

 * `type` - (Required, String, ForceNew) Specifies the object type of the CBR vault.
   Changing this will create a new vault.
-Vaild values are as follows:
+Valid values are as follows:
   + **server** (Elastic Cloud Server)
   + **disk** (EVS Disk)
   + **turbo** (SFS Turbo file system)